Rutrus/pico-read-speaker/README.md

 How to use this script
 ======================

-selected your text and copy (ctrl+c) and executed a command terminal
+Select your text and copy it (ctrl+c), then execute a command terminal

     $ ./text2wav.py [-l|--lang fr-FR]
     or
     $ ./text2wav.py -i <input text file> [-l|--lang fr-FR]

-note:
+Note:
-the optional parameter [-l | --lang] by default = en-US
+The optional parameter [-l | --lang] by default = en-US You can edit default language in line 53. e.g. `default_lang = 'es-ES'`

-In the current directory of "text2wav.py" it will generate the article1.wav file article2.wav ...
+In the current directory of "text2wav.py" it will generate only one file named `chapter.wav`

+If you have ffmpeg installed you can uncomment line 155, then the file will convert it to `chapter.mp3`

 Good listening.